 My Approach to Helping

 A big part of my practice is in working with adolescents.
 They are a fun group to work with because they are the most open and honest.
 Adolescence can be a difficult time for some teens, but also an exciting time for growth and learning about the world and themselves.
 Some teens can become overwhelmed with feelings and not know how to express themselves in helpful ways.
-This is where therapy come into play.
+This is where therapy can be helpful.
 I help adolescents through the maze of their feelings so they learn to avoid self-destructive ways of expressing themselves.